agamyaaa14/BlushBot/README.md

 - Incorporate a machine learning model for advanced suggestions.
 - Expand the database to include more skincare brands and products.
 - Incorporate direct links to buy the products with images.
-- Develop an app with user friendly imterface to obtain accurate recommendations.
+- Develop an app with user friendly interface to obtain accurate recommendations.